 In the planning and design phase, you should consider how best to use query calls instead of functions that can perform queries or updates.

 As an alternative to basic queries, the Internet Computer also supports certified queries.
-Certified queries enable you to receive authenticated responses that you can trust.
+Certified queries enable you to receive authenticated responses that end users can trust.
 Using certified queries is an advanced technique that is not covered in the tutorials or other developer-focused documentation, but you can learn about how the authentication works and what you need to do to configure your program to return certified data in response to queries in the Interface specification.